CUTR-at-USF/transit-feed-quality-calculator/README.md

 A project that uses the [gtfs-realtime-validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator) to assess the quality of a large number of transit feeds.

 This tool:
-1. Fetches the URLs for all known GTFS-realtime feeds and corresponding GTFS data from the [TransitFeeds.com GetFeeds API](http://transitfeeds.com/api/swagger/#!/default/getFeeds) and downloads them from each agency's server into a subdirectory
+1. Fetches the URLs for GTFS-realtime feeds and corresponding GTFS data from either the [TransitFeeds.com GetFeeds API](http://transitfeeds.com/api/swagger/#!/default/getFeeds) or a specified `.csv` file, and downloads them from each agency's server into a subdirectory
 1. Runs the [gtfs-realtime-validator Batch Processor](https://github.com/CUTR-at-USF/gtfs-realtime-validator/tree/master/gtfs-realtime-validator-lib#batch-processing) on each of the subdirectories
 1. Produces summary statistics and graphs, such as: